-Australia is a founding member, or a key supporter, of the principal regional organisations and other forums in the Indian Ocean:
+Australia is a founding member of the principal regional organisations in the Pacific:

 - The Pacific Islands Forum Secretariat (PIFS) is the region’s principal political institution.
 The Pacific Islands Forum (formerly known as the South Pacific Forum prior to 2000), which the Secretariat services, brings together the independent and self-governing states of the Pacific in an annual leaders’ summit.

 - The Secretariat of the Pacific Community (formerly known as the South Pacific Commission) is a non-political organisation delivering technical assistance, policy advice, training and research services to 22 Pacific Island countries and territories.